rackerlabs/rackspace-how-to/content/cloud-servers/resize-compute-and-memory-servers.md

    **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is completed.
-This could mean that you pay different rates for the same server within a given billing cycle.
+This could mean that you pay different rates for the same server within a single billing cycle.

    A notification displays prompting you to verify the changes you made to